-- Update mxCompare() to handle missing comparison parameter - update showFitStatistics() to handle empty compareSummaries list - · Added comment to RAM model error, prompting user to view ?mxData when their model has no data - Add varargs replacement for omxRaiseError - Make omxCheckCloseEnough compare missingness pattern too - Complain if any starting values are missing - Fix uninitialised memory access in omxSelectRows & omxSelectCols, Bug only affected non-square matrices - changed FIML fit functions to report all elements when vector=TRUE - added mxThreshold() function - migrated from MxObjective to mxFitFunction and mxExpectation - bug fix in multiple-iteration upper confidence interval estimation - bug fix in mxRun() where a model with grandchildren submodels can have its internal state corrupted - Added vech2full and vechs2full mxAlgebras: inverses of vech and vechs - · detect non-conformable arrays for elementwise division in the front-end - fix crash in Hessian calculation when no objective function is specified - warn if standard errors are enabled and the numeric Hessian calculation is disabled - · added confidence interval calculations to checkpoint output
+- changed FIML fit functions to report all elements when vector=TRUE - added mxThreshold() function - migrated from MxObjective to mxFitFunction and mxExpectation - bug fix in multiple-iteration upper confidence interval estimation - renamed global state from "currentState" to "globalState" - bug fix in mxRun() where a model with grandchildren submodels can have its internal state corrupted - detect non-conformable arrays for elementwise division in the front-end - added 'return' statements to error conditions in the backend algebra calculations. - fix crash in Hessian calculation when no objective function is specified - throw an error if standard errors are enabled and Hessian calculation is disabled - · added confidence interval calculations to checkpoint output

-- added mxOption() for "Analytic Gradients" with possible values "Yes"/"No" - added 'cache' and 'cacheBack' arguments to mxEval() - added omxLocateParameters() function (see ?omxLocateParameters) - type='RAM' allowing 'manifestVars' argument to appear in a different order than in the observed covariance matrix. - the configuration mxRun(model, checkpoint = TRUE) writes a line in the checkpoint file at the conclusion of model optimization. - added "Always Checkpoint" to mxOptions() with values "Yes" or "No" - header for the checkpoint file will identify anonymous free parameters with the string model-Name.matrixName[row,col] - omxGetParameters() and omxSetParameters() support anonymous free parameters - implemented cov2cor in the OpenMx backend - mxOption "Major iterations" accepts either a value or a function - now tracking the MxAlgebra and MxMatrix objects that need to be updated when populating free parameters or updating definition variables. - performance improvements in mxModel() when building RAM models - performance improvements in mxRun() frontend for large matrices - rewrite on the processing of objective functions in the frontend
+- added mxOption() for "Analytic Gradients" with possible values "Yes"/"No" - added 'cache' and 'cacheBack' arguments to mxEval() - added omxLocateParameters() function (see ?omxLocateParameters) - type='RAM' allowing 'manifestVars' argument to appear in a different order than in the observed covariance matrix. - the configuration mxRun(model, checkpoint = TRUE) writes a line in the checkpoint file at the conclusion of model optimization. - added "Always Checkpoint" to mxOptions() with values "Yes" or "No" - header for the checkpoint file will identify anonymous free parameters with the string model-Name.matrixName[row,col] - omxGetParameters() and omxSetParameters() support anonymous free parameters - implemented cov2cor in the OpenMx backend - mxOption "Major iterations" accepts either a value or a function

-- added R functions omxCbind(), omxRbind(), and omxTranspose() - added 'fetch' argument to omxGetParameters()
+- now tracking the MxAlgebra and MxMatrix objects that need to be updated when populating free parameters or updating definition variables. - performance improvements in mxModel() when building RAM models - performance improvements in mxRun() frontend for large matrices - · rewrite on the processing of objective functions in the frontend - added R functions omxCbind(), omxRbind(), and omxTranspose() - added 'fetch' argument to omxGetParameters()